zensoup/fhirbug/docs/auditing.rst

 Auditing
 ==========

-With Fhirbug you can audit requests on two levels:
+With Fhirbug you can audit requests on three levels:

     - **Request level**: Allow or disallow the specific operation on the specific resource, and

     - **Resource level**: Allow or disallow access to each individual resource and/or limit access to each of its attributes.

+    - **Attribute level**: Allow or disallow access to each individual attribute for each resource.

+.. warning:: The Auditing API is still undergoing heavy changes and is even more unstable than the rest of the project.
+             Use it at your own risk!

 Auditing at the request level